- Experience a diving vacation in South Africa while contributing to marine research efforts.

 In the afternoon, any data that has been collected during the morning dive will be entered into the database.
 Volunteers then get the chance to take part in short, casual marine lectures to learn more about the ocean and marine conservation.

 Once database entries and lectures are done for the day, you may take the rest of the day off.
 There are loads of awesome activities to keep you busy during your stay.

-Volunteers will be either staying in shared, wooden cabins that have single beds and will have between 1 – 4 volunteers at a time depending on the numbers.
-Each cabin has an en-suite bathroom, the kitchen is communal and includes a fire area to braai or have a bonfire.
-The accommodation is close to the town so volunteers have freedom to walk to different restaurants, bars and shops.
+Volunteers will be either staying in shared or single igloos that have single beds and will have between 1 – 4 volunteers at a time depending on the numbers.
+Each igloo has an en-suite bathroom, the kitchen is communal and includes a fire area to braai or have a bonfire.
+The accommodation is located on the town's main road so volunteers have freedom to walk to different restaurants, bars and shops.
 The camp also has a pool and a restaurant that has pool tables and TVs.
-There Is also free uncapped WiFi at the camp.

 Bedding Is provided but towels need to be brought.